 Some bitmaps are stored in bottom-up format; the numbers in the first row of the bitmap correspond to the pixels in the bottom row of the image.

 A bitmap that stores indexes into a color table is called a palette-indexed bitmap.
 Some bitmaps have no need for a color table.
 For example, if a bitmap uses 24 bits per pixel, that bitmap can store the colors themselves rather than indexes into a color table.
 The following illustration shows a bitmap that stores colors directly (24 bits per pixel) rather than using a color table.
 The illustration also shows an enlarged view of the corresponding image.
 In the bitmap, FFFFFF represents white, FF0000 represents red, 00FF00 represents green, and 0000FF represents blue.

-There are many standard formats for saving bitmaps in files.
-Windows GDI+ supports the graphics file formats described in the following paragraphs.
+There are many standard formats for saving bitmaps in disk files.
+GDI+ supports the graphics file formats described in the following paragraphs.

 Graphics Interchange Format (GIF)

 GIF is a common format for images that appear on Web pages.
 GIFs work well for line drawings, pictures with blocks of solid color, and pictures with sharp boundaries between colors.
 GIFs are compressed, but no information is lost in the compression process; a decompressed image is exactly the same as the original.
 One color in a GIF can be designated as transparent, so that the image will have the background color of any Web page that displays it.
 A sequence of GIF images can be stored in a single file to form an animated GIF.
 GIFs store at most 8 bits per pixel, so they are limited to 256 colors.

 JPEG is a compression scheme that works well for natural scenes such as scanned photographs.
 Some information is lost in the compression process, but often the loss is imperceptible to the human eye.
 JPEGs store 24 bits per pixel, so they are capable of displaying more than 16 million colors.
 JPEGs do not support transparency or animation.